Lyft finally releases a diversity report

 Screen Shot 2017-06-01 at 10.38.04 AM

 Lyft also breaks down its employee population by leadership and tech roles.
-At the leadership level, 36 percent of Lyft’s employees identify as female, 18 percent are Asian, one percent are black, five percent are Latinx and 70 percent at white.
+At the leadership level, 36 percent of Lyft’s employees identify as female, 18 percent are Asian, 1 percent are black, 5 percent are Latinx and 70 percent are white.

 Some data points missing from the report are stats around the employment of LGBTQ people, people with disabilities and intersectional data.